Community School, Tehran: New campus: Khiaban-e Jaleh 1935-1979

-After the accession to power of Reza Shah, the influence and presence of Britain and Russia increased in Iran despite the pro-axis leanings of the Shah who refused the Allies' use of the trans-Iranian railroad.
+After the accession to power of Reza Shah, the influence and presence of Britain and Russia increased in Iran despite the pro-axis leanings of the Shah who refused the Allies' use of the Trans-Iranian Railway.
 He was deposed and exiled to South Africa in favor of his son in 1941, three months after the launch of the Nazi invasion of the Soviet Union.
 The American Army's Persian Gulf Command used Iran as a conduit for materiel to the Soviet Union, other routes being far more hazardous.
-By 1945, 150,000 assembled trucks, jeeps, aircraft, and even fire engines were transhipped from Khorramshar through Qazvin by truck and Tehran by train and then north to the Soviet Union1.
+By 1945, 150,000 assembled trucks, jeeps, aircraft, and even fire engines were transhipped from Khorramshahr through Qazvin by truck and Tehran by train and then north to the Soviet Union1.
 In 1943, the Allies met for the Tehran Conference as a measure of its importance to the Allied war effort.
 During the war, the Presbyterian missionary hospital, later to become the Community School campus, was taken over for use as a military hospital.
 After the war, increasing United States involvement with Iran meant more Americans in Iran, and the Community School was the only school in town for their children's education.

 In 1953 Headmaster Richard Irvine stated that he was going to limit the number of Americans at Community School.
 The school did this to preserve a balance in the cultures among the student body.
 A separate American School of Tehran was established shortly afterward.

 President Truman's Point-Four program put a heavy strain on Community School because it brought many more American students.
 It also brought Iran closer to the US politically, and marked the beginning of a period of economic growth; many Iranians were stimulated to seek a western education for their children.